JaisonBrooks/harmonize/README.md

 So...
 Without further ado!
 Ladies and Gentleman, I present you with ***Harmonize***

 ## About
-***Harmonize***, is a Ruby script that helps you organize your files by groups, like grouping your jpg and png files as photos and your pdf and doc files as documents and plenty more file extensions and grouping's.
+***Harmonize***, is a Ruby script that helps you organize your files by grouping them together into Types.
+For instance, it can group your jpg and png files as photos and your pdf and doc files as documents and plenty more file extensions and grouping's.
 Take a look below for all supported groups and extensions.
 With plenty of easy to use command line options, this tool allows you to get alots of work done by just a simple command in Terminal.

 Here is how the script is executed.